Frequently asked questions about tax and accounting

 To assist our clients, we’ve provided answers for many of the questions our Emerald accountants are asked regularly regarding tax and accounting.
 We are happy to answer any other queries you may have by phone or email.
 Our team can also arrange a consultation if you’d like individually tailored accounting, business or financial advice.

-(A) For the 2019/20 and 2020/21 financial years there is a maximum of $25,000 (regardless of age) that can be deposited into your superannuation fund.
+(A) You can contribute the max of $27,500 (regardless of age) that can be deposited into your superannuation fund and you may be able to do this after reducing your amount the employer pays on your employment.
 This includes both employer and personal concessional contributions.

 (A) You can no longer claim deductions for travel expenses relating to your residential rental property unless you are an excluded entity or entity carrying on a business of letting rental properties.